turingschool/curriculum/tutorials/routes/router.markdown

 end
 ```

+The right side uses a new syntax in Rails 3: `"controller_name#action_name"`.
 Then run `rake routes` and you'd see this:

 ```bash
  root  /(.:format)             {:controller=>"articles", :action=>"index"}
 ```

-In your app you can now utilize the `root_path` helper and it'll work!
+In the app you can now utilize the `root_path` helper and it'll work!

 #### Redirection